openbaton/docs/docs/nfvo-installation.md

-## Install NFVO from source code
+# Install Open Baton from source code

+This tutorial will guide towards the installation of a minimal Open Baton environment composed by the following components:

-The NFVO is implemented in java using the [spring.io][spring] framework.
-For more details about the NFVO architecture, you can refer to the extend it section.
+* The NFVO implemented in java using the [spring.io][spring] framework.
+For more details about the NFVO architecture, you can refer to the next sections
+* RabbitMQ as messaging system [RabbitMQ][reference-to-rabbit-site].
+* Test plugin for being able to execute the [dummy NSR][dummy-NSR] tutorial without needing an OpenStack instance.

+And a set of optional components:

+* Generic VNFM
+* OpenStack plugin: in case you want to use OpenStack as VIM

-### Install the latest NFVO version from source code
+### Install the latest stable Open Baton environment from source code

-The NFVO uses the AMQP protocol for communicating with the VNFMs.
-Therefore an implementation of it is necessary, we chose [RabbitMQ][reference-to-rabbit-site].
+This installation guide will provide you details on how to install the minimal set of Open Baton components using the boostrap scripts.

-To facilitate the installation procedures we provide an installation procedure which will install the NFVO and the prerequired libraries.
-To execute the following command you need to have curl installed (see http://curl.haxx.se/).
+To facilitate the installation procedures we provide a bootstrap script which will install the desired components and configure them for running a hello world VNF out of the box.
+To execute the bootstrap procedure you need to have curl installed (see http://curl.haxx.se/).
+This command should work on any linux system:

-To install the OpenBaton NFVO through its debian package you can type the following command:

 ```bash
 sh <(curl -s http://get.openbaton.org/bootstraps/bootstrap) develop
 ```

+**NOTE - By default RabbitMQ is installed on the host of the NFVO.
+Be aware of the fact that during the installation you will be prompted for entering the RabbitMQ IP and Port.
+Please make sure that this IP can be reached by external components (VMs, or host where will run other VNFMs) otherwise you will have runtime issues.
+If you are installing Open Baton on a VM running in OpenStack, the best is that you put here the floating IP. **

+During the bootstrap procedure you will be prompted for inputs.
+For instance you can choose to install or not the Generic VNFM, or enable or not SSL.
-At the end of the installation procedure, if there are no errors, the dashboard is reachable at: [localhost:8080] and you should have the following structure:
+At the end of the bootstrap procedure, if there are no errors, the dashboard shuold be reachable at: [localhost:8080] and you should have the following structure:
 ```bash
 /opt/openbaton/
 ├── generic-vnfm